Pranav7758/BUSSPASS/SwiftPayzipzipzip-1zip/SwiftPayzipzipzip/replit.md

 - QR code generation and scanning
 - Mock Razorpay wallet recharges
 - Role-based authentication

+## GPS Auto-Tracking System
+The system uses coordinates to automatically detect when a bus arrives at or departs from stops:
+- **Arrival Radius**: 50 meters - Bus is marked "arrived" when within 50m of a stop
+- **Departure Radius**: 80 meters - Bus is marked "departed" when it moves 80m away
+- **Sequential Order**: Stops are processed in order (must depart from stop 1 before arriving at stop 2)
+- **Manual Override**: Drivers can still manually update stops if GPS fails

 ## New Database Tables Required
 Run the SQL in `supabase-tables.sql` to add the stop tracking tables: